Skip to main content

 Biamp TesiraFORTÉ X devices are primarily intended for use in limited scope systems such as conference rooms and combinable rooms.
 When used in conjunction with TC-5 and/or TC-5D up to four devices can be used within a single media network cluster.

-Any time TesiraFORTÉ X, TC-5, or TC-5D are connected to one another it is critical that the unpowered port #1 (P1) of one device is used to connect to the second device.
+Any time TesiraFORTÉ X, TC-5, or TC-5D are connected to one another it is recommended that the unpowered port #1 (P1) of one device is used to connect to the second device.

 TesiraFORTE_X_single-cable_networks_with_TC-5_-_up_to_4_devices_incl_ForteX.png